cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 ### Self-Service Analytics That Do Not Create Chaos

 One of the most common objections to self-service BI is that it produces inconsistent numbers.
 A regional manager builds a report with one filter logic, another manager builds a similar report with different filters, and the two reports disagree.
 Data virtualization can federate access to the underlying sources, but it cannot prevent consumers from interpreting the results differently.
 The semantic layer eliminates this class of problem by constraining self-service exploration to certified metric definitions.
-Users can slice, filter, and drill into data freely, but the underlying calculation logic is not theirs to redefine.
+Users keep freedom to slice, filter, and drill; the certified metric definitions keep the calculation logic fixed.

 At Volvo Cars, this means a procurement analyst in Gothenburg and a logistics manager in Ghent can both explore supplier performance data independently, ask different questions, and arrive at answers that are internally consistent because they share the same metric foundation.

 ### Faster Onboarding for New Teams and Tools

 Every time Volvo Cars onboards a new analytics tool, integrates with a partner system, or stands up a new data team, the same question arises: where is the data, and what does it mean?
 Without a semantic layer, the answer lives in tribal knowledge, Confluence pages that may or may not be current, and SQL queries buried in someone's personal folder.
-This is the data platform challenge at its core: technical capabilities exist for ingestion, transformation, and serving, but the catalog of what these outputs *mean* is missing.
+This is the data platform challenge at its core: technical capabilities exist for ingestion, transformation, and serving, while the catalog of what these outputs *mean* is missing.

 With a semantic layer, the answer is codified, versioned, and queryable.
 A new data engineer can discover available metrics, understand their definitions, trace their lineage to source tables, and start building on top of them within days rather than weeks.
 This reduction in onboarding friction compounds over time as the organization grows.
 ![Semantic Layer](../assets/img/semantic-layer.jpg)